-Every time an issue is resolved by a customer support employee, new documentation should be produced as a result.
-Record each detail of the process; what was the issue, in the customer’s words?
+Every time a customer support employee resolves an issue, they should produce new documentation.
+They should record each detail of the process and explain the issue, in the customer’s words.
 How was the problem solved?
 What tools were utilized?
 Was the customer satisfied with the solution?
 Capturing this knowledge will help future customer support employees resolve the same issue with heightened efficiency.

 2. Continuously Update That Content Based On Demand

-Typically, any given customer support issue is encountered more than once.
-Each time an issue is encountered, update pre-existing documentation pertaining to that issue.
+Typically, the same customer support issues will come up more than once.
+Each time you or a team member encounters an issue, update pre-existing documentation pertaining to that issue.
 As customer support evolves, so should your content.

-3. Centralize Updated And Relevant Customer Support Knowledge
+3. Centralize Your Updated And Relevant Customer Support Knowledge

 4. Incentivize Social Learning, Knowledge Sharing, And Collaboration

-Knowledge Centered Support will not succeed without collaboration, because KCS fundamentally relies on learning from the experiences of others.
+A Knowledge-Centered Support methodology will not succeed without collaboration, because it fundamentally relies on learning from the experiences of others.
 Motivate customer support employees to share knowledge by rewarding employees who go above and beyond to be team players.

-As you can see, KCS addresses the way organizations view, maintain, and develop knowledge.
+KCS addresses the way organizations view, maintain, and develop knowledge.
 And it’s proven to increase operational effectiveness for support organizations.
-If you want to learn more about implementing KCS at your organization, download our whitepaper, The Secret to Successful Knowledge Centered Support.
+If you want to learn more about implementing KCS at your organization, download our whitepaper, The Secret to Successful Knowledge-Centered Support.

 Harness The Power Of Knowledge Sharing With Digital Transformation